 Let’s face it, kratom isn’t cheap, and depending on the dose you need, a month’s supply can cost you quite a bit.
 Therefore, some users may be tempted to choose a cheaper product.

-Sadly, it may not always the best route to take, because you may end up getting fake kratom.
+Sadly, it may not always be the best route to take because you may end up getting fake kratom.

 Why You Shouldn’t Buy Cheap Kratom

 Imagine that you want to buy a designer watch.
 You would have a basic idea of how much it would cost.
 And if you see anything considerably below that price yet with the designer logo on it, you’d immediately suspect that it’s a knock-off.